 Mayapple, Ground Lemon, Hog Apple, Wild Mandrake, Indian Apple

-Synonyms of Podophyllum peltatum (8) (Updated on 3-16-21): Anapodophyllum peltatum Moench, Podophyllum callicarpum Raf., Podophyllum montanum Raf., Podophyllum peltatum var. annulare J.M.H.Shaw, Podophyllum peltatum f. aphyllum Plitt, Podophyllum peltatum f. biltmoreanum Steyerm., Podophyllum peltatum f. callicarpum (Raf.)
+Synonyms of Podophyllum peltatum (8) (Updated on 5-21-21 from Plants of the World Online): Anapodophyllum peltatum Moench, Podophyllum callicarpum Raf., Podophyllum montanum Raf., Podophyllum peltatum var. annulare J.M.H.Shaw, Podophyllum peltatum f. aphyllum Plitt, Podophyllum peltatum f. biltmoreanum Steyerm., Podophyllum peltatum f. callicarpum (Raf.)
 J.M.H.Shaw, Podophyllum peltatum f. deamii Raymond

 Podophyllum peltatum L. is the correct and accepted scientific name for this species.
 The genus and species were named as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online list 17 species in the Podophyllum genus (as of 3-16-21 when I last this page).
+Plants of the World Online list 17 species in the Podophyllum genus (as of 5-21-21 when I last this page).
 It is a member of the plant family Berberidaceae with a total of 13 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made by POWO.

 The above distribution map for Podophyllum peltatum is from Plants of the World Online.
 Areas in green are where the species is native.
-The map for North America on the USDA Plants Database is the same.
+The map on the USDA Plants Database for the United States and Canada is the same.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.